five elements header

 What is patient experience?

 A patient’s experience begins the moment they choose or are referred to our system.
-Their experience describes their care journey–from scheduling an appointment, seeing a specialist, an inpatient stay, filling their prescriptions, follow-up appointments–to whatever the outcome may be.
-Be it a simple cold or chronic condition, each step in the patients’ entire care experience matters.
+Their experience describes their entire care journey—from scheduling an appointment, seeing a specialist, an inpatient stay, filling their prescriptions, follow-up appointments—to whatever the outcome may be.

 What makes an experience exceptional?